LeoLiPPPM/Esp32SVCooler/README.md

 # Notes

-This code is not functional.
-Use for reference only.
-Including both WifiManager and BluetoothSerial requires too much memory.
-Use one or the other, and not both at once.
-Please contact Leo at leo_li@berkeley.edu for inquiry into testing functionality.
+Note: this code requires WifiManager and BluetoothSerial.
+It is possible to use one or the other, but try not to use both at once since it is not necessary!
+If this is confusing, please contact Leo at leo_li@berkeley.edu for inquiry.

 # Build Instruction